praveensunkara19/Expressions-Animator/README.md

 Explored the state of the art and real time modesl that delivers the effective and realistic animated videos with target image, driving video along with the users reference audio!

 ### Inputs
-Target Image – The reference image for facial reenactment.
+* Target Image – The reference image for facial reenactment
-Driving Video – The video that drives the animation.
+* Driving Video – The video that drives the animation.
-Reference Audio – The audio file to be cloned and synchronized.
+* Reference Audio – The audio file to be cloned and synchronized.

 **Environment Setup**
 General Requirements
-Jupyter Notebook Kernel: Python 3.10.11
+* Jupyter Notebook Kernel: Python 3.10.11

-GPU: NVidia GPU with minimum 8 GB VRAM for face reenactment models (LivePortrait).
+* GPU: NVidia GPU with minimum 8 GB VRAM for face reenactment models (LivePortrait).
 ---

 ### Key Libraries: